la-yumba/functional-csharp-code-2/README.md

 - **Exercises**: placeholders for you to do the exercises, compile and run them;
   and compare to the provided solutions
 - **LaYumba.Functional**: a functional library that we develop throughout the book
-- **LaYumba.Functional.Data**: very simple functional data structures discussed in Chapter 9
+- **LaYumba.Functional.Data**: very simple functional data structures discussed in Chapter 10
 - **LaYumba.Functional.Tests**: also illustrative of topics explained in the book, and useful to better understand the constructs in the library
-- **Boc.Domain**: an example of using F# for domain objects
+- **Boc.Domain**: an example of using F# for domain objects, discussed in Appendix A

 **Note:** you are welcome to reference `LaYumba.Functional` from your projects via [NuGet](https://www.nuget.org/packages/LaYumba.Functional), and submit